 Once you and the buyer have signed a written agreement for the sale of your property, you must deliver a copy of your completed disclosures to the buyer within five business days.

-A buyer may, in certain situations, waive the right to receive your disclosure statement.
-In certain situations however, the buyer may not waive receipt of the “Environmental” section of the seller disclosure statement.
+A buyer may waive the right to receive your disclosure statement, but not the "Environmental" section of the seller disclosure statement if any of your answers to the questions there would be "yes."

-1) Title and Legal – This section requires you to state that you have the legal authority to sell the property (the property must be in your name and no one else can have a right of first refusal, an option to purchase, a lease or rental agreement covering, or a life estate in the property).
+1) Title – This section requires you to state that you have the legal authority to sell the property (the property must be in your name and no one else can have a right of first refusal, an option to purchase, a lease or rental agreement covering, or a life estate in the property).
+It also covers legal issues like easements and zoning violations.

 2) Water – These disclosures involve things like the source of your household water (whether you have a well or obtain water from the public water system), whether the property receives irrigation water, and whether or not the property has an outdoor sprinkler system.

-3) Sewer/On-Site Sewage System – Here, you must disclose details about what type of sewage disposal system the property utilizes.
+3) Sewer/On-Site Sewage System – Here, you must disclose details about what type of sewage disposal system the property utilizes, and various fee and permitting issues.

-4) Structural – Under this section, you must disclose things about the general structure of the building such as whether the roof has leaked, whether there are any defects with the chimney or the foundation, and how old the structure is.
+4) Structural – You must disclose things about the general structure of the building such as its age, whether the roof has leaked, whether there are any defects with the chimney or the foundation, and whether you've had pest infestations.

 5) Systems and Fixtures – This section requires you to disclose items that are being included with the property as part of the sale, such as the electrical system, the plumbing system, and the hot water tank.
 You must also disclose any defects with any of these included items, and state whether your property has smoke alarms.

-6) Homeowners’ Association/Common Interests – If your property is a condo or part of some other development that’s governed by a Homeowners’ Association, you will need to say so, provide contact information for the person who can give the buyer copies of the relevant documents, and state whether there are any common areas or joint maintenance agreements for shared features of the property like walls, fences, or landscaping.
+6) Homeowners' Association/Common Interests – If your property is a condo or part of some other development that's governed by a homeowners' association (HOA), you will need to say so, provide contact information for the person who can give the buyer copies of the relevant documents, and state whether there are any common areas or joint maintenance agreements for shared features of the property like walls, fences, or landscaping.

-7) Environmental – Here, you are required to disclose flooding, drainage problems, or material damage to the property due to events such as fire, earthquakes, or landslides.
+7) Environmental – Here, you are required to disclose flooding, drainage problems, or material damage or contamination to the property due to events such as fire, earthquakes, or landslides.

 8) Manufactured and Mobile Homes – If the property includes a manufactured or mobile home, you'll need to make a few additional disclosures regarding any alterations made to the unit.